Testosterone & pregnancy

 Testosterone may cause amenorrhea, but it is not an effective contraceptive.
 People who have a uterus can become pregnant while taking testosterone [1,2].

 This information is provided for general clinical guidance.
-For questions related to specific clinical situations, clinicians may use eCase or call the RACE Line A phone consultation line for primary care providers, staffed by physicians who are experts in trans health care. at 604-696-2131 or toll free at 1-877-696-2131 and request the “Transgender Health'' option to consult an experienced provider.
+For questions related to specific clinical situations, clinicians may use eCase or call the RACE Line at 604-696-2131 or toll free at 1-877-696-2131 and request the “Transgender Health'' option to consult an experienced provider.

 There is limited research on testosterone and pregnancy, however, it is considered teratogenic and may cause virilization of the external genitalia of the female fetus [1,3,4].